uoftcprg/pokerkit/README.rst

 provides a flexible architecture for users to define their custom games.
 These facilities are exposed via an intuitive unified high-level programmatic API.
 The library can be used in a variety of use cases, from poker AI development, tool creation, to online poker casino implementation.
-PokerKit’s reliability has been established through static type checking, extensive doctests, and unit tests, achieving 99% code coverage.
+PokerKit's reliability has been established through static type checking, extensive doctests, and unit tests, achieving 99% code coverage.